fayzan123/fayzan123/README.md

 ---
 ## 🚀 Past Projects

+**[Lazarus](https://github.com/farhanmir/lazarus)** · HackPrinceton Spring 2026 · Top 10 — Every year, thousands of clinical trials get shelved.
+Lazarus is an autonomous AI swarm that takes those failed programs and figures out if the drugs could be repurposed for different diseases.
+It runs a multi-agent reasoning pipeline (Advocate, Skeptic, Curator, Judge, Trial Strategist) over data from ClinicalTrials.gov, PubMed, and openFDA, builds a knowledge graph in Neo4j, ranks repurposing candidates, and generates an executive-ready blueprint PDF.

 **[ThisThenThat](https://github.com/fayzan123/thisthenthat)** — upload your assignment PDF and get a clear, step-by-step game plan.
 Each step has its own AI chat that knows your full assignment so you can get unstuck fast.

 **[ClearCare](https://github.com/Deogan7/ClearCare)** — a healthcare referral management platform with voice call + SMS automation, weather-aware rescheduling, and a full React/FastAPI/PostgreSQL stack.